 ARTICLE V – COMMITTEES

 Section 1.
 Establishment.
 The Board of Directors may from time to time, by majority vote establish and discharge such standing committees as it deems appropriate; and shall prescribe their authority, duties and functions, and composition.
 The minimum standing committees shall be exam committees, continuing education committee and a credentials committee.

 Section 2.
 Appointment and Authority.
-The chairman and other members of each standing committee shall be appointed from among qualified persons (who need not be Directors), by the President of the Board with the advice and consent of the Directors.
+The chairperson and other members of each standing committee shall be appointed from among qualified persons (who need not be Directors), by the President of the Board with the advice and consent of the Directors.
 Any committee which consists exclusively of three or more Members and Directors may, unless otherwise provided in these By-Laws, exercise the authority and powers of the Board of Directors in the manner and to the extent provided for the resolution establishing such committee.